heritage-happenings/heritage-happenings.github.io/pages/What-is-the-meaning-of-the-three-roses.md

 # What is the meaning of the three roses?

+When Julia Morgan designed The Heritage she added roses on the outside and inside of the building.
+We wonder why she did this.
+Did she have a hidden meaning that is lost to us.
+Or was the rose motif used to convey her feelings about the people who lived here?
+Might roses have been a theme for benefactors whose finances helped build this fascinating building?
+First we will describe where the roses are located and then, we hope in future articles, to try to explain why she used roses.

-On the front elevation of the Heritage, above both the first flooer bay windows to left and right, between the two sets of windows there are inset panels of _terra_ cotta tiles.
+On the front elevation of the Heritage, above both the first floor bay windows to left and right, between the two sets of windows there are inset panels of _terra_ cotta tiles.
 Both panels display the same bas-reliefs: three roses surrounded by garlands with four raspberries.

 ## "As built" and "As designed"